EOS-Jungle-Testnet/Node-Manual-Installation/README.md

 https://github.com/EOS-Jungle-Testnet/Node-Auto-installation

-For start Jungles2.0 node you need install EOSIO software.
+To start a Jungle 2 node you need install EOSIO software.
 You can compile from sources or install from precompiled binaries:

 # 1. Installing EOSIO
 ---------------------------------------------------